Kortemme-Lab/rosetta_dev_tools/README.rst

    $ ru protocols MyUnitTest

 The first argument is the library that the unit test is part of, which usually is ``protocols``.
-The second argument is the name of the test suite to run.
+The second argument is the name of the test suite to run (i.e. the name of the class in your ``*.cxxtest.hh`` file).
 You can also specify a third argument run just one specific test case.

 Once you've run a unit test using a command like the one above, you can use an abbreviated version of that command to run the same test again::